What Can You Do With a Bachelors in Human Services?

 Human Services Bachelor's Degree Programs

-Many college programs offer opportunities to experience public service jobs in addition to required coursework.
+In addition to completing the required coursework, many college programs offer opportunities to experience public service jobs.
 Students learn skills in the classroom, such as crisis intervention, behavior management, communication and academic teaching, and put them into practice through several hours of practical mentorships.
 By the third year of a program, students choose a specialty to focus their studies, learning advanced subjects for their intended career.
-Graduates of an accredited undergraduate program are often eligible to begin an entry-level career in case work, social advocacy or welfare services.

 Many companies, non-profits and government agencies require graduate studies or a master's degree for advancement or specialized positions.
 In addition to a graduate degree, work experience in a relevant field is also usually necessary.